davidefavia/nope/README.md

 1. Download and install **nope!** locally.
 2. Enable or define (and develop code for) custom content types.
-3. Develop custom theme and hooks.
+3. Develop custom theme and plugins/hooks.
 4. Set roles and permissions inside a PHP file.
 5. Insert content.
 6. Build package for production.